Ranked! Every Premier League club by how ‘big’ they are

 12. Crystal Palace

-Historically, Palace have nothing on the likes of Wolves, Burnley and Huddersfield – all below them on this list.
-Yet the Eagles feel like a growing modern club.
-Now in their sixth consecutive season in the Premier League, you only need to look at their playing staff to see that this is a stronger club than it first appears.
+Palace’s trophy cabinet is bare save for the 1991 Zenith Data Systems Cup, but the Eagles feel like a growing, modern club.
+They’ve been in the Premier League for six seasons in a row – their longest ever stay in the top flight – and you only need to look at their playing staff to see that this is a stronger club than it first appears.

 How many other clubs could have held onto Wilfried Zaha (the best player outside of the league’s top six) this summer?
 And while Christian Benteke has struggled, the fact that Palace can buy a Belgian international striker for £32m gives a hint of their financial muscle.
 A packed Selhurst Park also offers the best atmosphere of London’s larger sides.